 In addition to the museum’s own research projects and publications, the museum serves as an information center which receives a constant stream of visits from scholars and students from both Denmark and abroad, who do research in the collections or consult the resources and library of the museum.

 Read more about access to the collection.

+In 2007 the Danish Jewish Museum launched a research and documentation project on the wartime experiences of the Danish Jews 1943-45.
+Read more about the project.
 Through the research and documentation project on the wartime experiences of the Danish Jews, the museum has created a unique collection of materials that illuminate the lives and circumstances of the Danish Jews before, during and after the Second World War.
+Read more

 Groups from institutions of higher learning and universities are admitted to the museum without charge during ordinary opening hours if accompanied by an instructor.
 In addition, the museum offers special tours outside of opening hours.
 Read more

 Now you can catch a glimpse behind the scenes at the museum, and see what else is going on.
 Follow us @thedanishjewishmuseum

 Get a discount of 10% at selected cafés by showing your ticket from the museum (Photo: Eddie Michel Azoulay).

 - an exhibition about Jews in Denmark